-The first line in the treatment and diagnosis of ovarian cancer at CTCA is surgery.
-Our goal during ovarian cancer surgery is to locate and remove as much of the tumor tissue as possible, called debulking, and to understand the extent of the cancer in the ovaries and elsewhere in the abdomen.
+The first line in the treatment and diagnosis of ovarian cancer at Cancer Treatment Centers of America® (CTCA) is often surgery.
+Our goal during ovarian cancer surgery is to locate and remove all visible signs of cancer in a process called debulking.

 Ovarian cancer surgical procedures

-During the initial debulking surgery, we may perform a variety of procedures, depending on the type and stage of ovarian cancer, as well as your individual fertility concerns.
+During the initial debulking surgery, your gynecologic oncologist may perform a variety of procedures, depending on the type and stage of ovarian cancer, as well as your individual fertility concerns.

-- Diaphragm or appendix surgery: Surgical removal of part of all of each organ.
+- Diaphragm surgery: Surgical removal of part of the diaphragm

 Ovarian cancer surgery may be followed by chemotherapy.
 Often the chemotherapy will be administered directly into the abdominal cavity, known as intraperitoneal chemotherapy.
 If you are a candidate for this type of chemotherapy, your oncologist will put a thin tube in the abdomen during surgery.
 Once it heals, chemotherapy treatment will begin.